 Our Doctoral Programme in Education by Professional Record promotes and endorses the highest level of knowledge, skills and experiences of leaders in schools and education in the belief that this recognition will impact significantly on practice.

-can be completed in 3 years of part-time study
+can be completed in just over 3 years of part-time study

 evidence of previous academic and practical excellence, as well as future potential